SimonLitt/jquery-consistent-listbox/README.md

 ### Options

+`items` _Type:array_ The initial array of item objects to populate the listbox.
+Used for initialization only.

-`multiSelect`	Type:boolean	This is a multiselect listbox, otherwise it is a singleselect listbox.
+`multiSelect`	_Type:boolean_	This is a multiselect listbox, otherwise it is a singleselect listbox.
 Default false.

 `name`	_Type:sting_	The HTML `name` attribute identifier.
-Mandatory when there is more than one listbox on one page.
 Default is empty string, which means use `lb_name<uuid>` string.
+Mandatory different names when there is more than one listbox on one page, otherwise there will be display and functionality issues!

 `quiet`	_Type:boolean_	Disable call `onChange`.
 Default false.